-Trauma informed schools have become essential to successfully addressing the broadening spectrum of ACES.
+Trauma-informed schools have become essential to successfully addressing the broadening spectrum of adverse childhood experiences.

 More than half of all young people have reported exposure to violence or abuse, and by the age of 16, more than two thirds will have experienced a potentially traumatic event.
 Adverse childhood experiences (ACES) can impact a child’s cognitive abilities and impede their development, which limits their academic potential.

 And as the study of ACES continues, the spectrum of qualifying events has broadened.
 The first major study of ACES identified 10 common experiences which can be traumatic for children and young adults, culminating in adverse health outcomes in adulthood.